 The big idea of Nourishing Traditions is to answer the three basic questions concerning various elements of a whole food diet: the What?
 Why? and How?
 What are these carbohydrates, protein, fats, vitamins, minerals, and enzymes and what forms of these nutrients are best for our bodies?
 Why are these nutrients so important for longevity and why processed versions of these nutrients do not chemically work the same in our bodies as the whole food version along with the multiple research and studies that support this fact?
-And lastly, this book explains how to incorporate more of these whole foods into one’s diet by giving a number of recipes and nutritious food ideas to make transitioning to a healthy, real food lifestyle easier for everyone.
+And lastly, this book explains how to incorporate more of these whole foods into one’s diet (aka healthy eating) by giving a number of recipes and nutritious food ideas to make transitioning to a healthy, real food lifestyle easier for everyone.

 I learned many things from this book, but especially appreciate the fact that it shared many studies and evidence-based research throughout the introduction chapters of which many were new to me.
 I also learned that all herbs and spices should be labeled “nonirradiated”.
 I had honestly never looked or noticed those words on a label before!
 The third, of many, thing I learned just kind of made me laugh.
 The book mentions that all outbreaks of salmonella in the past few decades have occurred in pasteurized milk.
 Just goes to show that the government putting down rules against the purchasing and selling of certain foods (such as raw milk) does not necessary mean that their “healthier” versions are any better for people.
 And that maybe they shouldn’t be in charge of the well-being of all individuals.

-Did you find anything contradictory to the philosophy of this class?
+Was there anything contradictory to the philosophy of this class?

 I did not find much in the way of things that were contradictory to the philosophy of the Nutritional Therapy Association.
 Seeing as this is one of the primary resources for the course, it makes sense for it to all align.

-What are your thoughts/comments/perspectives about this book?
+My thoughts/comments/perspectives about this book.

 I absolutely love how this book lists so many studies for many of the myths of the standard American diet (SAD) and the “philosophy” behind the FDA and AHA and other industrial giants that have too much control.
 The book was easy to read and kept my attention throughout my reading.
 It listed many examples and described each nutrient and their roles in the body in easy to digest terminology which is great for someone like me who has a hard time paying attention when there are so many large words.
 (True story.)
 The author also breaks down big terms to make everything more approachable which will make it easier for me to pass the information on to my present and future clients.
 I am very much looking forward to trying out some of the recipes within this book and sharing with my loved ones suffering with various diseases, some evidence-based research and studies along with simple diet and lifestyle changes they can all do to reverse their disease as sometimes merely the word of a loved one is not enough to make someone want to change.”